Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 It is also worth noting that the work required to monitor several versions of the same key scales sublinearly, due to the fact that the direct paths of the different versions will often intersect.

+Once a user has finished updating their monitoring map with the algorithm above, all nodes in the map should lie on the frontier of the log.
+For all the remaining nodes of the frontier, users can request proofs from the server that the prefix trees at those entries are also constructed correctly.
+That is, that they map the search key to a version counter that's greater than or equal to what would be expected.
+Rather than checking that the version counter is set correctly, the primary purpose of these checks is to demonstrate that the `position` field in each prefix tree has been set correctly.

 # Preserving Privacy